-" There isn't yet a vaccine or drug that can prevent or cure the coronavirus infection.
-We have to rely on our own immune system to recover from Covid-19."
+" We may have to rely on our own immune system to recover from Covid-19."

-Due to the ongoing coronavirus outbreak, almost every country has imposed a certain degree of restrictions on gathering in groups.
+Due to new coronavirus variant known as Omicron, many countries have reinstalled restrictions on social gathering and travel.
 Social distancing and staying at home can be challenging for many of us.
 With less physical and social activities, we need to make sure that we stay physically and mentally healthy.

 1. Pumpkin Seeds